 Shrub Species

 Ephedra Californica is the dominant plant species in the Elkhorn plain.
 The species is seen as a foundation species important for the possible restoration of deserts in California (Lortie et al. 2017, Filazzola et al. 2018).
 The species has been seen to interact with other animal species within the Elkhorn plain including Blunt-nosed Leopard lizards (Noble et al. 2016), and Kangaroo rats (Prugh & Brashares, 2010).
 The Ephedra have positive interactions with many of the species in the Carrizo plain, primarily with the formation of burrows under its canopy cover, which are used as used for refuge from predators and as home burrows (Hawbecker 1951).
-After mechanical damage is inflicted on the Ephedra Californica species, it is able to show signs of recovery over time, even in periods of drought, showing the resilience of this species to their home environments (Lortie et al. 2018).
+After mechanical damage is inflicted on the Ephedra Californica species, it recovered even in periods of drought (Lortie et al. 2018).
 The interactions that are associated with this plant species, along with the population densities of the species that it interacts with, will be the major focus of the study.

 Purpose:

-The purpose of the experiment is to discover possible trends in shrub and animal population densities and to see if there is a correlation between the two densities.
+The purpose of the experiment is to discover possible trends in shrub and animal population densities and to see if there is a correlation between the two densities. revise

 Research Questions: